 Renting accommodation in Warsaw

 Utilities such as gas, water and electricity are not usually included in the rental cost and are paid for by tenants.
-Additional expenses may also include general maintenance costs for the building such as cleaning and gardening.
+Additional expenses could also include general maintenance costs for the building, such as cleaning and gardening.
 Expats should keep this in mind when budgeting for accommodation.